Hiranmai02/SoC-Advances-in-Nuclear-Fusion/Practice Codes/README.md

-These are the python codes that I wrote for practice
+These are the python codes that I wrote for practice.